-Up and down the motu, HYC is one of the largest and most successful youth councils in New Zealand.
+Up and down the motu, HYC is one of the largest and most successful youth councils in Aotearoa.

 In 2019, we ran 21 projects and events with well over 2000 engagements with young people in the Howick Local Board area.

 Youth bring new energy and ideas to issues and concerns, often with a unique perspective.
-Organisations like the Howick Youth Council help bring light to these concerns while creating a way to reach out and connect with a demographic that can often be under catered for in communities.
+Organisations like youth councils help bring light to these concerns while creating a way to reach out and connect with a demographic that can often be under catered for in communities.

 For example in 2019, our inaugural East Auckland Youth Awards celebrated youth achievements in a localised nature, that had never been done before in the east Auckland area.

 Or in the same year, our local election candidate forums were the only held in the Howick Local Board area, and allowed young voters to compare and contrast candidates in a youth-friendly way.

 How are you able to do all of this stuff?